georgianamarcu/georgianamarcu-puppeteer-scraping-recipe-website/README.md

 # Scraping data with Puppeteer

 This was created for the first group project called [Not another CookBook](https://github.com/RaphaCH/not-another-cookbook) as the last step in The Hill stage at the BeCode formation.
+The application is a cook book application which initially needed recipes data, but in which the user could add his own recipe.

 ## :bulb: What was the objective?